IonMich/batch-doc-vqa/README.md

 - `--top_k`: (int) The number of top answers to return.
 By default, this is set to 10.
 Lowering this number decreases creativity and variance in the model's predictions.
 Note that this is less than the Ollama default of 40.

 - `--no-stream`: (flag) If set, the pipeline will not stream the LLM responses in chunks.
 Instead, the pipeline will wait for the model to finish processing the image before printing the responses.
 Default (when this flag is omitted) is to stream the responses.

+## Motivation

+Recent advances in LLM modelling have made it conceivable to build a quantifiably reliable pipeline to extract information in bulk from documents:

+- Well formatted JSON can be fully enforced.
+In fact, using [context-free grammars](https://stackoverflow.com/a/6713333/10119867), precise JSON schemas can be enforced in language models that support structured responses (e.g. see [OpenAI's blog post](https://openai.com/index/introducing-structured-outputs-in-the-api/)).
+- OpenAI's `GPT4 o1-preview` [appears to be well-calibrated](https://openai.com/index/introducing-simpleqa/), i.e. the frequency of its answers to fact-seeking questions is a good proxy for their accuracy.
+This creates the possibility to sample multiple times from the model to infer probabilities of each distinct answer.
+It is unclear however how well this calibration generalizes to any open-source models.
+It is also unclear if the purely textual SimpleQA task is a good proxy for text+vision task.
+- The latest open-source models, such as the (Q4 quantized) Llama3.2-Vision 11B, show good performance on a variety of tasks, including document DocVQA, when compared to closed-source models like GPT-4.
+The [OCRBench Space](https://huggingface.co/spaces/echo840/ocrbench-leaderboard) on Huggingface has a nice summary of their performance on various OCR tasks.
+- Hardware with acceptable memory bandwidth and large-enough memory capacity for LLM tasks is becoming more affordable.